Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/host-structure-and-stewardship-requirements/essay.md

 - international user and partner relationships
 - documented research and education contexts

-The support problem is therefore not speculative.
+The stewardship problem is therefore not speculative.

 It is a stewardship problem around already-existing language infrastructure.